wkoszek/me/source/blog/2013-04-16-book-everyone-else-must-fail.md

 whatever is necessary to ship your unique and innovative project regardless of the stage it is in.

-If you want to have reacher perspective on the history of the world most famous software companies, I can highly recommend this reading.
+If you want to have richer perspective on the history of the world most famous software companies, I can highly recommend this reading.